 If you’re concerned about food safety, skip the eggs and pick one of these alternative protein options below:

-- Vegan options: Sliced tofu (flavored tofu is best, not block tofu because it’s too bland), peanut butter and other kinds of nut butters, vegan sausages
+- Vegan options: Sliced tofu (flavored tofu is best, like this baked tofu, not block tofu because it’s too bland), peanut butter and other kinds of nut butters, vegan sausages

 - Vegetarian options: Eggs, tofu, cheese